jxhe/vae-lagging-encoder/README.md

 ICLR 2019
 ```

 The code seperates updates of encoder and decoder in VAE, and performs more updates of encoder.
-This new training procedure mitigates the issue of posterior collapse in VAE and obtain a better VAE model.
+This new training procedure mitigates the issue of posterior collapse in VAE and obtains a better VAE model.

 Please contact junxianh@cs.cmu.edu if you have any questions.